Monster Max: Production

 Commodore 64 and Amstrad CPC versions of Ritman and Drummond's previous work were referenced, and some concepts were borrowed, easing the development process.
 For example, the concept of pockets to hold objects was taken from Batman.
-However, the increased memory allowed Ritman to contribute aspects to the genre, including bigger room sizes and the inclusion of floors with different themes and room designs.
-Collectible abilities, which were permanently held in Batman and Head Over Heals, now could only be held two at a time and had to be let go in favor of other ones.
-The maximum limit was to accompany the amount of buttons (A and B) on the controller.
-This design decision also pressured Ritman to focus on the order of rooms to avoid situations where the player accidentally drops an item in an area he can not return to.
+The Game Boy's increased memory allowed Ritman to improve upon the genre, with larger rooms and floors with different themes and room designs.
+In a departure from Ritman's previous titles, Monster Max limited its collectible abilities to two at a time, to match the number of buttons on the Game Boy.
+This design decision also pressured him to focus on the order of rooms to avoid situations where the player accidentally drops an item in an area he can not return to.

 The "working sprite" for Monster Max was "Prehistoric Jon", which was Ritman wearing a loin-cloth.
-For the Nintendo Seal of Approval, Ritman recorded a six-hour gameplay session, played on NES.
-In a situation rare in his career due to his attention to detail to problems, he was required to fix a bug that occurred in the seventh level, where an icon flashed on screen for around three few seconds.
-The name for the "Deadly Spell" was also changed to "Magic Spell."
+For the Nintendo Seal of Approval, Ritman recorded a six-hour gameplay session, played on a NES.
+In a situation rare in his career due to his attention to detail to problems, he was required to fix a bug that occurred in the seventh level, where an icon flashed on screen for around three seconds.
+The name for the "Deadly Spell" was changed to "Magic Spell".
 Another six-hour playthrough had to be filmed with the problems fixed.
 According to Ritman, an unspecified Titus France staff member wanted to "change every single exploding block" following completion, but "considering there are over a thousand blocks, it was out of the question."

 Release

-Titus France published Monster Max in the UK in August 1994, and in their country in September 1994.
+Titus France published Monster Max in the UK in August 1994, and in France in September 1994.
 Although never released in North America, American publications still reviewed it with release dates including June 1994 and April 1995; a June 1995 Game Players review claimed the game was in market "now."
-Ritman explained in a retrospective interview that Titus give him the opportunity for Monster Max to be officially published by Nintendo if the playable character was from the Mario series (1981–present).
+Ritman explained in a retrospective interview that Titus gave him the opportunity for Monster Max to be officially published by Nintendo if the playable character was from the Mario series (1981–present).
 He did not remember why he rejected, but suspected it was the potential amount of changes to the graphics Nintendo would have demanded, resulting in an overhaul of the design of the puzzles.
 He recalled Shigeru Miyamoto's reaction, simply saying, "there are aspects of things he didn't like."
 Although Monster Max was ostensibly released in late 1994, Titus was very slow in distributing it and copies of the game could not be bought until December 1995.
 As a result, sales for the game were poor.